Finding a CPA for Your Small Business

 What Accountants Do

-Preparing personal and business tax returns and filing them on your behalf Preparing the documents needed to submit a loan or grant application Helping your business manage its day-to-day finances and cash flow Notifying you of clients and customers who have a habit of paying late Warning you about increasing costs that may affect your business, as well as helping you find affordable alternatives Analyzing daily, weekly, monthly and seasonal cash flow patterns in your business Illustrating key financial ratios for your small business Recommending areas to consider expanding or shrinking your business Helping you establish a weekly and monthly budget for your business Taking care of your company’s payroll Helping you prepare financial statements for shareholders
+Preparing personal and business tax returns and filing them on your behalf Preparing the documents needed to submit a loan or grant application Helping your business manage its day-to-day finances and cash flow Notifying you of clients and customers who have a habit of paying late Warning you about increasing costs that may affect your business, as well as helping you find affordable alternatives Analyzing daily, weekly, monthly and seasonal cash flow patterns in your business Illustrating key financial ratios for your small business Recommending areas to consider expanding or shrinking your business Helping you establish a weekly and monthly budget for your business Taking care of your company’s payroll Helping you prepare financial statements for potential investors or lenders

 When You Might Need a CPA